 Hello, my name is Shaghayegh.
 I am from Iran.
 I got my master degree in immunology and through 2 years of experience in supervisory of molecular and cellular biology laboratory, I have gathered extensive experiences, which have given me a broad view on different fields of Molecular biology.

-Now, I am 1st year PhD student at EBEV group, under supervision of Prof. Rémy Sadoul.
+I am a PhD student at EBEV group, under supervision of Prof. Rémy Sadoul, since July 2020.

 The project focuses on a type of small extracellular lipid vesicles, called an exosome, which are secreted by all eukaryotic cells.
 They bind to and are internalized by neighboring or distant cells, thus allowing their cargo (lipids, proteins and RNAs) to modify the phenotype of target cells.
 This establishes important intercellular communication in normal physiological and pathological processes.